buhfur/ConfigFiles/notes/proxmox.md

 # Proxmox notes

-This document lists all changes i've made to any VM or setting within proxmox
+This document represents the changelog for my proxmox hypervisor

 # 10/13/2024